 - Overestimating the capabilities of manufacturing partners, make sure to know your suppliers’ competencies and capabilities.
 At SLIMDESIGN we ensure that we have the right skills for the job and if not we have the ability to call upon our network of specialist partners.
 Click here to see more about our design services and process.

-To find out more tips and advise, check out our page of Kickstarter tips here.
+To find out more tips and advice, check out our page of Kickstarter tips here.
 In the end, backers decide on the validity and worthiness of projects.
 Backers tend to be involved in the development process of the product, therefore they can be more forgiving than other consumers.
-Clear communication with backers is a must, you will have to create and maintain trust in your backers.
+Clear communication with backers is a must, you will have to create and maintain trust with your backers.
 Without communication, backers will be less understanding.
 As a creator, you are responsible to fulfill each of the rewards towards your backers.
 And you must strive for high quality, reliable, and professionally made products.
-Our industrial design agency SLIMDESIGN has over 15 years’ experience in making concepts reality, for both startups as established companies as Panasonic and Nike see our projects.
+Our industrial design agency SLIMDESIGN has over 15 years’ experience in making concepts reality, for both startups an established companies alike, such as Panasonic and Nike see our projects.
 Since the introduction of crowdsourcing, we have offered support in the design, engineering, and sourcing for numerous Kickstarter start-ups, our latest project is the Circa Smart Alarmclock.
-If you’re a serious about bringing your idea to market and want to ensure a smooth and seamless transition to mass production without disappointing backers, then contact SLIMDESIGN and we can talk about the ways we can help you bring your product to the mass market.
+If you’re serious about bringing your idea to market and want to ensure a smooth and seamless transition to mass production without disappointing backers, then contact SLIMDESIGN and we can talk about the ways we can help you bring your product to the mass market.